We can all agree that Murano Glass is probably as known as the canals, bridges, and gondolas in Venice, right?

 What is Murano Glass?

-Murano Glass is one of the most refined and renown type of crafts worldwide.
-This world famous art has been produced by the hands of expert Venetian glass masters for well over a thousand years.
+Because Murano production isn’t just stunning, but also been been produced by the hands of expert Venetian glass masters for over a thousand years!

 Why is Murano glass called like that?

 In the beginning, glass factories were mainly on the island of Venice.
-However, after one too many fires caused by glass factories in Venice, the local government decided to prohibit any industrial production making use of ovens in the city of Venice.
+However, after one too many fires caused by glass factories in Venice, the local government prohibit the use of ovens for industrial production in the city of Venice.